zendframework/zend-coding-standard/docs/book/v2/ruleset.md

 ## SlevomatCodingStandard

 ### SlevomatCodingStandard.Arrays.TrailingArrayComma
-All array values must be followed by a comma, including the final value.
+All array values must be followed by a comma, including the last value.
 Commas after last element in an array make adding a new element easier and result in a cleaner versioning diff.

 ### SlevomatCodingStandard.Classes.ClassConstantVisibility